sfu-ireceptor/dataloading-mongo/README.md

 ## Installing Dependencies

 The data loading scripts use several Python 3 libraries.
-These are listed in the pip 'requirements.txt' file and may be installed as follows (if you are using virtualenv, make sure that it is activated):
+These are listed in the 'requirements.txt' file and may be installed as follows (if you are using virtualenv, make sure that it is activated):

 ```
 $ cd /opt/ireceptor/data/